EMPLOYMENT &

 INVESTIGATORS

 Investigators provide essential support for staff attorneys and their clients by interviewing potential witnesses, subpoenaing witnesses, writing reports, obtaining important documents, and collecting information that may help clients in sentencing hearings.
 The best candidates have a bachelor’s level degree, excellent interpersonal skills, and solid writing ability.
-The program’s Investigators have diverse backgrounds, but are all deeply dedicated to the representation of its clients.
+The program’s Investigators have diverse backgrounds, but are all deeply dedicated to the representation of their clients.

 SOCIAL SERVICE ADVOCATES

-Social Service Advocates work directly with clients facing criminal charges with substance use disorders and/or mental health issues and assists them in accessing appropriate care.
+Social Service Advocates work directly with clients facing criminal charges with substance use disorders and/or mental health issues and assist them in accessing appropriate care.
 Social Service Advocates also work with witnesses and families of clients to prepare social histories to be used in court.
 Important skills for the position include the ability to communicate effectively, document information accurately, deal effectively and compassionately with a wide variety of individuals, maintain confidentiality, work independently, and manage time effectively.

 View our current openings or apply for a Social Service Advocate position on Indeed.